kctrey/wxcadm/README.md

 **org** attribute.
 If the administrator has access to more than one Organization, they can be accessed using the **orgs** attribute, which is a list of the organizations that can be managed.

-You can see all of the attributes with
+You can see all the attributes with
 ``` python
 vars(webex.org)
 ```
-Note that, by default, all of the People are pulled when the Org is initilaized.
-For large organizations, this may take a while, but then all of the People are stored as Person objects.
+Note that, by default, all the People are pulled when the Org is initialized.
+For large organizations, this may take a while, but then all the People are stored as Person objects.

 To iterate over the list of people, simply loop through the **people** attribute of the Org.
 For example:
 ``` python